-2. To open the module select Work>>PM/Work Template from the Modules menu.
+- 2. To open the module select Work > PM/Work Template from the Modules menu.

-- 3. Click the Add button to enter Add Mode. - 4.
-Create a unique code and description in the PM/Template field of the header.
-Remember to choose a code that is easily recognizable. - For this example, we'll choose a PM/Template code of "T-SW-350" and a description of "Street Sweeping Route 350". - 5.
-Click the Category, Main Task, and Problem buttons to select from the pick lists.
-You'll need to select the Category first.
-Click the plus [+] sign to open a Category group and then select the appropriate Category for this PM task. - Be careful when selecting a Category; only those Categories that are an Inventory Items Classification in Category Setup will allow you to select assets in the asset grid. - Alternatively, Classification categories in Category Setup with folders like will not. - o In this example, we've selected Category P60-Roads.
+- 3. Click the Add button to enter Add Mode.

+- 4. Create a unique code and

+description in the PM/Template field of the header.
+Make the code easily recognizable.

+- o For this example, we'll choose a PM/Template code of "T-SW-350" and a description of "Street Sweeping Route 350". - 5.
+Check the "Scheduled PM" checkbox. - 6.
+Select a Category and then a Main Task and Problem.

+over to the work order like the Supervisor.

+- Be careful when selecting a Category; only those Categories that are an Inventory Items Classification in Category Setup will allow you to select assets in the asset grid. - Alternatively, Classification categories in Category Setup with folders like will not. - In this example, we've selected Category P60-Roads.
 This will allow us to add street segment assets to the asset grid. - We've also selected "Sweeping" as the Main Task and "Routine Maintenance" as the Problem.